Deep Perceptual Image Quality Assessment for Compression

 Because these images are stored using JPEG compression, only the subset of images with a JPEG Q factor of 99 or more (essentially uncompressed) were sampled and subsequently compressed at random JPEG quality factors.
 The original dataset contained semantic labels in addition to perceptual quality labels, and the distribution images from each of the semantic groups was preserved.
-Semantics labels for each of animal, architecture, cityscape, floral, food/drink, landscape, portrait, and still life each have almost equal occurrence ($\sim6.25\%$) in all images references and the category of 'generic' has an occurrence of 50\%.
+Semantics labels for each of animal, architecture, cityscape, floral, food/drink, landscape, portrait, and still life each have almost equal occurrence ($\sim6.25\%$) and the category of 'generic' has an occurrence of 50\%.
 This was done to ensure the diversity of sampled images and to be a more accurate representation of general perceptual image quality.

-Similarly, we analyzed the distribution of resolution from the sampled images which includes ranges from $200\times200$ to $800\times800$, not necessarily always of equal height and width.
+Similarly, Figure \ref{fig:image_res} shows the distribution of resolution from the sampled images which includes ranges from $200\times200$ to $800\times800$, not necessarily always of equal height and width.
 The distribution of image area $(height \times width)$ followed close to a normal distribution with a mean of $\sim300,000$ pixels and a standard deviation of $\sim100,000$ pixels.